 All week I’ve enjoyed sharing my journey from “boy-crazy to my man” with you.
-Thanks for being interested in the love story God scripted for us!
-If you’ve missed the first three parts to this story, you can read them here:
+Thanks for being interested in the love story God scripted for us.
+If you’ve missed the first part to this story, you can read it here.

 It wasn’t always easy, getting to where we are today.
 There were lots of ups and downs; many times I wondered if we’d make it.
 But my doubts never lasted long.
 I think this journal entry will explain why:

 It seems our relationship is characterized by the most important things: Christ; communication that’s open, humble, loving, and excellent; and community.
 I couldn’t move forward without a single one of these.

 Trevor and I are fairly different, but Jesus Christ truly is the foundation of our relationship, which is more than enough common ground.
 Here are two entries from my journal to give you a taste of how Trevor has consistently pointed me to Christ rather than away from Him:

 Trevor prayed last night, thanking God for bringing us together from so far apart, asking that in some small way we could reflect the gospel to those around us.
 I realized that when I asked friends to pray that I’d enjoy God and I’d enjoy Trevor, I didn’t see those two as intersecting at all.
 To me, romance has always been something to hide from God, not something to share with God and thank Him for and revel in Him.
 (How wrong I was!)

 And one more entry, from a visit I made to New York:

 We played “What Am I Thinking” and “Would You Rather.”
 His options were hilarious.
 Then he asked if we wanted to pray through the Lord’s Prayer.
 It was hard for me to turn my mind toward worshiping God, but so sweet and needed.”

 Trevor and I have had excellent communication.
 Sure, starting out long distance helped.
 Talking was our only option, other than a monthly visit.
 But it’s more than that.